URL Module - Inserting a Link to a Web Resource

 Margarita Berezyanskaya

-The URL module enables instructors to use resources on the Internet to enhance their courses.
-Any item available on the Internet can be added to a course using the URL module, including web pages, movies, images, audio files, documents, etc. Web resources that are added to a course using the URL module can be embedded in a course page, opened in the same page or displayed in a new or pop-up window.
+The URL module allows instructors to add Internet-based resources to their courses.
+Any online content can be included, such as web pages, videos, images, audio files, documents, etc. Resources added using the URL module can be embedded directly within a course page, opened in the same window or displayed in a new tab or pop-up window.

 Using the URL Module to Support Blended Learning